operable/cog-book/cog-book/source/sections/returning_data_from_cog.rst

 Returning data from Cog
 =======================

-    **Note**
+.. note:: If you are using ruby or python to write your commands check out

-    If you are using ruby or python to write your commands check out `cog-rb <https://github.com/cog-bundles/cog-rb>`__ and
+    `cog-rb <https://github.com/cog-bundles/cog-rb>`__ and
     `pycog <https://github.com/cog-bundles/pycog>`__.
 They both provide
     tools to make outputting data a bit easier